Double amputee aims for Everest record

 (CNN) — Hari Budha Magar is laughing.
 He does that a lot.
 The ex-soldier turned mountaineer was being reminded that even at the top of the world in the freezing cold, there's no danger of him getting frostbitten toes.
 Because he doesn't have any.

 Magar, a double above the knee amputee, is sitting in a southwest London charity office with his fundraising adviser hatching a plan to climb Mount Everest next spring.
 It won't be the first time he's tried to make the world-first ascent.
 As Magar puts it, he has climbed more than one Everest just to get to this point.
-But 2020 might finally be the year that his realizes his dream.
+But 2020 might finally be the year that he realizes his dream.

 "What about me climbing that mountain?"